 Callus and corns are usually caused by pressure or friction, sometimes it is caused by different skin conditions.
 The pressure or friction can be caused by footwear or as a result of pressure and weight distribution due to foot mechanics.

 The most effective way to deal with corns and callus is to first address the cause of the issue.
 Podiatrists at The Northern Foot Clinic are trained to assess your foot mechanics and footwear pressure.
 Mild callus may be treated at home with gentle use of a pumice stone and good foot moisturiser.
 Corns are best treated by a podiatrist.
-Do not use corn or callus removers, these are potentially very dangerous, most apply at home corn or callus treatments contain acids that can burn a hole in your skin and often make the problem worse.
+Do not use corn or callous removers as these are potentially very dangerous.
+Most apply-at-home corn or callous treatments contain acids that can burn a hole in your skin and often make the problem worse.
 Padding that can help reduce pressure or friction that do not contain “medicated discs” are generally safe to use.